Key Takeaways

 Unlike some states, Texas imposes an annual franchise tax on most of its LLCs.
 Because of this requirement, you must register with the Texas Comptroller of Public Accounts.
 You can do so online, by mail, or in person at your local Comptroller's field office.

-If you need help estimating your Texas LLC cost, post your legal need on UpCounsel's marketplace.
+If you need help estimating your llc cost in texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.